-Basic (loss) earnings per share are based on the weighted average number of common shares outstanding during each period.
+Basic earnings (loss) per share are based on the weighted average number of common shares outstanding during each period.
 Diluted earnings per share are based on the weighted average number of common shares outstanding and the effect of all dilutive common stock equivalents during each period.
 The exercise price for certain stock options awarded by the Company exceeds the average market price of the Company's common stock.
-Such stock options are antidilutive and are not included in the computation of (loss) earnings per share.
-For the three months ended March 31, 2013 and 2012, no potential common stock equivalents were included as the effect of such would be anti-dilutive.
+Such stock options are antidilutive and are not included in the computation of earnings (loss) per share.
+During the three months ended June 30, 2013, incremental shares related to 1,344,211 common stock equivalents were included the computation of diluted earnings per share.
+In the three months ended June 30, 2012 as well as in the six month periods ended June 30, 2013 and 2012, no potential common stock equivalents were included as the effect of such would be anti-dilutive.